Kate Middleton’s dresses: 11 brands the Princess of Wales wears that deliver on style and elegance

-Much to the delight of fashion fans, the last few years have seen the Duchess introduce a handful of on-the-pulse designers into her wardrobe, one of which is Emilia Wickstead.
-A mainstay at London Fashion Week, the Newzealand-born designer is known for interpreting the latest clothing trends 2022 into ladylike silhouettes, romantic prints, and feminine color palettes.
+Much to the delight of fashion fans, the last few years have seen the Princess of Wales introduce a handful of on-the-pulse designers into her wardrobe, one of which is Emilia Wickstead.
+The British designer brand is based in London (and is a mainstay at London Fashion Week), but Emilia herself was born in New Zealand.
+As a designer, she is known for interpreting the latest fashion trends into ladylike silhouettes, romantic prints, and feminine color palettes.

 What to buy from Emilia Wickstead…

 If you invest in one thing from the New Zealand designer, then make sure it’s colorful.
-Asides from the floral number, Kate tends to lean towards vibrant dresses from sweet lavender to emerald green.
-The designs are perfectly tailored to Kate’s style, with a fitted bodice and an a-line skirt.
+Kate tends to lean towards vibrant dresses, from sweet lavender to emerald green.
+The designs are usually perfectly tailored to Kate’s style, with a fitted bodice and an A-line skirt.

-When the Duchess of Cambridge has worn Emilia Wickstead
+When the Princess of Wales has worn Emilia Wickstead...

-Nicknamed the 'Kate’ dress, the Duchess has worn three versions of the long-sleeved wool dress - in lavender, forest green in May 2019 and royal blue in November 2019.
+Nicknamed the 'Kate’ dress, the Princess has worn three versions of the brand's long-sleeved wool dress - in lavender and forest green in May 2019 and royal blue in November 2019.